plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 categories: machine-learning neural-networks recurrent decline-curves fracking
 ---

-:construction: code and figures complete, text missing :construction:
+:construction: lacks decent explanation :construction:

 Decline curve modeling is arguably one of the least challenging problems to throw at neural networks these days.
-Since I'm all in for low hanging fruit, here goes a short write-up of a proof of concept implementation I recently demoed at a seminar.
+So now that I've sufficiently lowered the bar, here goes a short write-up of a proof of concept implementation I recently demoed at a seminar.
 Proof of concept implementations are great since we don't have to put up with users and/or real data.

 Shale wells are prime candidates for decline curve modeling.
 Refracking of a shale well, however, breaks the underlying assumption of decline curve modeling: first order controls which govern the production history may not change during the forecast period.
 Let's assume we have a set of production profiles like this, which we know for a fact to be representative: